 Many accounting records should be kept indefinitely.
 For instance, if the IRS believes you filed a fraudulent return, they might ask to see statements or canceled checks showing you paid for items you deducted and receipts for the purchase.
 And there isn't a statute of limitations for fraudulent returns.

 The IRS lists several documents that small businesses and self-employed individuals should keep, including 1099s and cash register tapes.
-Also, the IRS suggested talking with your creditors or insurance company before discarding tax records, as they “may require you to keep them longer than the IRS does.”
+Also, the IRS suggests talking to your creditors or insurance company before discarding tax records.

-The CPA firm Teal, Becker & Chiaramonte recommended that companies retain the following documents permanently:
+The certified public accounting firm Teal, Becker & Chiaramonte recommends that companies retain the following documents permanently:

 - Audit reports.